 Visual Studio Release Rhythm

-Starting with Visual Studio 2017, and continuing with Visual Studio 2019, we have moved away from large quarterly updates with corresponding servicing releases, to smaller and more frequent minor updates that have servicing releases.
-We also enabled a lower-impact way to preview upcoming features.
-Below you can find more details about how and when updates to Visual Studio ship, and how you can preview functionality before it's released to the world.
+In the following sections, you can find more details about how and when updates to Visual Studio ship, and how you can preview functionality before it's released to the world.

 Updates to Visual Studio fall into two general categories: